bryonbaker/maas-experiments/source/maas-toolbox/EXAMPLES.md

 ## Using with Postman

-1. Create a new collection called "Tier Admin API"
+1. Create a new collection called "MaaS Toolbox API"
 2. Set base URL: `${BASE_URL}` (or your specific URL like `http://localhost:8080`)
 3. Create requests for each endpoint:
    - POST `/api/v1/tiers`